slatedocs/slate/source/includes/_bulk_data.md

 3. Under Code entry type select 'Upload a zip file' and upload the [AWSLambdaRedshiftLoader-2.4.0.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader-2.4.0.zip) from your local ```dist``` folder or [download it](https://github.com/awslabs/aws-lambda-redshift-loader/tree/master/dist).
 4. Use the default values for the handler, and in the Role drop-down, select "* Basic Execution Role."
 A IAM creation wizard will open in a new window.
 5. Follow the wizard, selecting to "Create a new IAM Role" and name it as you like.
 Click to "View the Policy" and then click edit.
-6. Copy and paste the the AWS Lambda Execution Role permissions from the right here or from the official [readme](https://github.com/awslabs/aws-lambda-redshift-loader#getting-started---lambda-execution-role).
+6. Copy and paste the the AWS Lambda Execution Role permissions from the example "AWS Lambda Execution Role" or from the official [readme](https://github.com/awslabs/aws-lambda-redshift-loader#getting-started---lambda-execution-role).
-7. Navigate back to your Lambda setup tab and set the max timeout (5 minutes) for the function to accommodate long COPY times.
+7. Navigate back to your Lambda setup tab and set the max timeout (5 minutes) to accommodate potentially long COPY times.
 8. Click next and then create your Lambda.

 #### Establishing an Event Source